CloudBoost/developers/tutorials/en/offlinesync/localstore.md

 </span>

-###Remove object from the local store
+#Unpin an object.

-Unpin removes a saved object from your local store.
+Unpin removes a pinned object from your local store.

 ==JavaScript==
 <span class="js-lines" data-query="unPin">